Rape during the Bosnian War: Background

-The Bosnian War was the first time that mass rape was recognized and prosecuted by an international tribunal.
+The Bosnian War was the first time that mass rape was recognised and prosecuted by an international tribunal.

 Genocidal rape is a feature of campaigns which involve ethnic cleansing and genocide, as the objective is to destroy or forcefully remove the target population, and ensure they do not return.

 According to Amnesty International, the use of rape during times of war is not a by-product of conflicts, but a pre-planned and deliberate military strategy.
 The first aim of these mass rapes is to instill terror in the civilian population, with the intent to forcibly dislocate them from their property.
 The second aim is to reduce the likelihood of return and reconstitution by inflicting humiliation and shame on the targeted population.

 Historians such as Niall Ferguson have assessed a key factor behind the high-level decision to use mass rape for ethnic cleansing as being misguided nationalism.

 The Socialist Federal Republic of Yugoslavia was not at its inception a platform for internal nationalist sentiment.
 Individuals who sought to ignite tensions risked imprisonment, torture or execution.
 Then, in 1989, Serbian president, Slobodan Milošević inflamed Serbian nationalist sentiment with the Gazimestan Speech which referred to the Battle of Kosovo.
 Feelings of victimhood and aggression towards Bosniaks were further stirred up with exaggerated tales about the role played by a small number of Bosniaks in the persecution of Serbs by the Ustaše during World War II.

 Serb propaganda suggested that Bosniaks had Turkish ancestry.
 Despite the Serbian government-led hate campaigns, some Serbs tried to defend Bosniaks from the atrocities and were threatened, including instances when troops announced by loudspeaker that "every Serb who protects a Muslim will be killed immediately".

 Before the conflict began, Bosniaks in Eastern Bosnia had already begun to be removed from their employment, to be ostracised and to have their freedom of movement curtailed.
 At the outset of the war, Serb forces began to target the Bosniak civilian population.
 Once towns and villages came under Serbian control, the military, the police, the paramilitaries and, sometimes, even Serb villagers continued these attacks.
 Bosniak houses and apartments were looted or razed to the ground, the civilian population were rounded up, some were physically abused or murdered during the process.
 Men and women were separated and then held in concentration camps.